nashville-software-school/bangazon-inc/book-4-bangazon/chapters/AZURE_DEPLOY.md

 1. In Visual Studio, right click your project and select _Publish_ from the menu.
 1. Follow the steps in the deployment tool that appears.
+    - In the first window that pops up, select "App Service" from the menu bar on the left.
+    - Select "Create New"
+    - In the next view, the resource group that you created when you created your sample database should show up.
+Select it from the dropdown.
 1. When complete, you can click on the `Site URL` it created for you.

 That's it.
 Your application is now deployed.